CryptoIceMLH/BTC-Node-Satellite/README.md

-Bitaxe-Satellite
+# Bitaxe-Satellite

-Free Open Source
-DECENTRALIZED COMMUNICATIONS
-FOR BITCOIN HARDWARE
+## DECENTRALIZED COMMUNICATIONS FOR BITCOIN HARDWARE

-Hello BTC Tech Nerd Army!
+**Hello BTC Tech Nerd Army!**

-My name is CryptoIce and I am a proud BTC tech nerd.
-Thought you might want to join me on this journey into decentralization!
+**My name is CryptoIce and I am a proud BTC tech nerd.**

+**Thought you might want to join me on this journey into decentralization!**

 ![BTC spartan](https://github.com/user-attachments/assets/b2f0130b-c58c-424d-8f9e-ec5d41c32a43)

-Research and Development into an integrated system that will allow a Bitaxe BTC miner to communicate two way via satellite with a public-pool.io remote instance.
+## Research and Development

+into an integrated system that will allow a Bitaxe BTC miner to communicate two way via satellite with a public-pool.io remote instance.

+## Purpose

-Purpose is to decentralize Bitcoin mining communications by providing an alternative to centralized Internet Service providers.
+is to decentralize Bitcoin mining communications by providing an alternative to centralized Internet Service providers.

-Chapter1: Satellite
+## Chapter1: Satellite

 I am starting this mission by establishing communication via the geostationary satellite Es’hail-2 / QO-100.